Bikeway controversies: War on Cars

 Some opponents of cycle infrastructure or cycling in general argue that someone - such as a local government or national government - is fighting a "war on cars" within their area.
 A commentator in Portland, Oregon argues that the city is fighting a "war on cars" the "experiment has failed" due to falling cycling numbers.
 The libertarian e-magazine Spiked argues that there is a "war on cars" active in the UK and that this is a 'war on ordinary people'.
 They argue that environmentalists 'would like to ban cars altogether' and that 'in the age of Net Zero the car is public enemy No.1'.
 They argue that the Greens 'seem blissfully unaware' of the necessity of cars.
 They argue that people 'just like [cars]'.
 This is not a new phenomenon and not restricted to online commentators.
 For example, in 2010, after winning election, Toronto Mayor Rob Ford, called ending the "war on cars" a top priority.
 In 2014, the magazine Toronto Life argued that Ford was waging a "war on all forms of transportation except cars".
+In November 2024, Rob Ford’s brother and Premier of Ontario, Doug, introduced the Reducing Gridlock, Saving You Time Act, amending the Highway Traffic Act to add sections on an approval process for the installation of new bike lanes that would require municipalities to receive approval from the province before installing new bicycle lanes that would result in the removal of lanes for traffic.

 Some proponents of alternative transport to the car argue that there is no "war on cars".
 This framing 'implies motorists are victims of violent assaults' and the 'complaints are unfounded'.